Pietrasanta, Italy

 “Do you know where these will go?” he asked me.
 I shook my head.

-“No, it is absolutely true,” he said.
+“No, it is absolutely true!” he said.
 “TUMS are made from a mineral called calcium carbonate, found in things like chalk, limestone, and marble.”

 “But of course!” he said, as if everyone knew that.
-“Follow me!”
-He made a waving gesture with his hand.
 So Italian.

 We walked back to one of the enclosed sheds where a gray-haired man wearing glasses, perhaps in his sixties, was carving a larger-than-life, muscular statue of a bearded, god-like figure.
 Massimo called out to him in Italian, saying something I didn’t understand.

 The carver smiled, then took off his newspaper hat and glasses and carefully set down his tools.
 He walked a few feet away from the statue he was carving and, to my astonishment, put his arms down on the floor, and swung his torso up in the air into a perfect handstand.
-Watching the expression on my face, Massimo laughed.
+Seeing the expression on my face, Massimo laughed.

 “There, you see?” he said.
 “This man ‘as been carving marble for decades.
 He ‘as been breathing marble dust his whole life and look ‘ow strong his bones are!
 He is still doing handstands at his age!”